cardiffnlp/en-cy-bilingual-embeddings/README.md

 + proceedings_cy.txt
   + SOURCE: https://record.senedd.wales/XMLExport
-  + DESCRIPTION: Record of proceedsings of the Welsh Assembly.
+  + DESCRIPTION: Record of proceedings of the Welsh Assembly.
 Plenary information from the start of the Fifth Assembly (May 2016) and Committee information from November 2017 onwards.
   + EXTRACTION: Download .xml files, extract text with `beautifulsoup` in Python.
   + NUMBER OF WORDS: 17,177,715